Randomized Approach to Matrix Completion: Applications in Recommendation Systems and Image Inpainting: Columns Selected Matrix Completion (CSMC)

-\begin{enumerate}[wide=0pt] \item \textbf{Columns Selected Nuclear Norm (CSNN)} in which submatrix is filled with the exact nuclear norm minimization using SDP solver.
-The CSNN is dedicated to recovering the small and medium size $\mathbf{M}$.
-We found the first-order Splitting Conic Solver (SCS) as an efficient way to solve the SDP \cite{Donoghue21} in the Stage I. To find the optimum of the regression problem (\ref{eq:randomized_nuclear_norm2}), we directly solve the least squares for the observed entries in each column.
-This approach is simple and allows to create fairly efficient distributed implementations. \item \textbf{Columns Selected Proximal Gradient Descent (CSPGD)} in which inexact nuclear norm minimization (\ref{eq:lagrange}) is solved by Proximal Gradient Descent (PGD).
+Inexact nuclear norm minimization (\ref{eq:lagrange}) is solved by Proximal Gradient Descent (PGD).
 PGD is an efficient first-order method for convex optimization.
-It leverages the closed formula for the proximal operator for the objective function (\ref{eq:lagrange}) and allows completing large matrices \cite{Mazumder2010a}.
-To find the optimum of the regression problem (\ref{eq:randomized_nuclear_norm2}), we directly solve the least squares for the observed entries in each column. \end{enumerate}
+It leverages the closed-form expression for the proximal operator for the objective function (\ref{eq:lagrange}) and enables enables the completion of large matrices with a convergence rate of $\mathcal{O}(1/t)$, where $t$ is the iteration number \cite{Mazumder2010a}.
+However, it requires calculation of the Singular Value Thresholding (SVT) algorithm, which relies on SVD in each iteration.
+This computation becomes expensive for large matrices.
+CSPGD benefits CSS strategy, which improves efficiency by reducing the dimensionality of the problem.
+To find the optimum of the regression problem (\ref{eq:randomized_nuclear_norm2}), we directly solve the least squares for the observed entries in each column.

-We have developed and released open-source code implementing both the CSNN minimization algorithm and CSPGD methods.
-These algorithms support both Numpy arrays \cite{Harris20} and PyTorch tensors \cite{Torch}, with the latter offering the advantage of GPU acceleration for faster computation.
-The semidefinite programming is solved using the Splitting Conic Solver (SCS) \cite{scs}.
-The code is written in Python 3.10 and is available at \url{https://github.com/ZAL-NASK/CSMC}.
+We developed open-source code implementing the CSNN and CSPGD methods.
+Algorithms support both Numpy arrays \cite{Harris20} and PyTorch tensors \cite{Torch}, with the latter offering the advantage of GPU acceleration for.
+The SDP is solved using the Splitting Conic Solver (SCS) \cite{scs}.
+The code is written in Python 3.10 and is available at \mbox{\url{https://github.com/ZAL-NASK/CSMC}}.